Bolaven Plateau: French colonization

 In 1893, the French first annexed territories east of the Mekong River and later annexed minor extensions of land to the west of the Mekong in 1904 and 1907.
 For the Bolaven Plateau, the period of French colonization in Laos is most significant because of the agricultural techniques acquired from the French by the inhabitants.
 According to the Historical Dictionary, "the French planted coffee and experimented with rubber, and the plateau has remained an important agricultural area growing a wide variety of fruit and vegetables, as well as cash crops".
 It was not until the French introduced farming to the region in the early 20th century that the residents of the Bolaven Plateau made the area an agricultural sector.

 The second period that helps define the history of the Plateau is the Phu Mi Bun Revolt.
 The revolt erupted in 1901 and was not suppressed until 1907.
 It was a “major rebellion by local Lao Theung tribes (the Alak, Nyaheun and Laven) against French domination".
 Though there is not extensive literature on these particular revolutionary revolts in the Bolaven Plateau, one can see that the native communities desired to rid the region of the extensive and overpowering influence of their colonizers.

 The Vietnam War

-The Bolaven Plateau greatly suffered during the Vietnam War.
-The Bolaven Plateau was one of “the most heavily-bombed theatres of the Second Indochina War, US bombardment became unbearable in the late ’60s.
-Controlling the Bolaven Plateau was considered strategically vital to both the Americans and North Vietnamese, as evidenced by the staggering amount of UXO (unexploded ordnance) still lying around”.
-Since there is a great deal of UXO lying around the Plateau, it is often dangerous to veer off unmarked paths.
+The Bolaven Plateau suffered greatly during the Vietnam War because it was one of the most heavily-bombed theatres of the war especially in the late ’60s.
+Controlling the Plateau was considered strategically vital to both the Americans and the North Vietnamese, as evidenced by the staggering amount of unexploded ordnance still lying around.
+As a result of this, it is often dangerous to veer off unmarked paths.
 According to many accounts, the devastation caused by these bombings can still be seen in some areas, though most edifices have been rebuilt.
-In addition, the mere fact that the Plateau is one of the areas passed through on the Ho Chi Minh Trail (The trail does not pass through the plateau but, rather, just off the east edge of the plateau.
-During the war the plateau was accessible by vehicle via Paksong and Thateng and those roads were the only roads that led off the plateau.) still attracts tourists and brings further attention to the region.
-Thus, the three aforementioned events are unique historical incidents which have directly affected the Bolaven Plateau.
+In addition, the fact that the Ho Chi Minh Trail passed the eastern edge of the Plateau still attracts tourists and brings further attention to the region.
+During the war the plateau was accessible by vehicle only via Paksong and Thateng.